Enugu-Projects/enugu-market-place/README.md

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

+Please use the following steps in making your pull request:
+1. Fork the Project
+2. Create your Feature Branch <code>git checkout -b feature/AmazingFeature</code>
+3. Commit your Changes <code>git commit -m 'Add some AmazingFeature'</code>
+4. Push to the Branch <code>git push origin feature/AmazingFeature</code>
+5. Open a Pull Request

+### Naming Convention
+Please use the instructions [here](https://github.com/andela/bestpractices/wiki/Git-naming-conventions-and-best-practices "here") as guid to best practices and naming conventions.

+### Code of Conduct
 Please note we have a code of conduct, please follow it in all your interactions with the project.
 ### Pull Request Process
 1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.